blacklightpy/vaultofknowledge/Logic of the Left.md

 I make this statement as a person who holds the view that there is a non-material cause to the material world, through direct experience as well as by rational means; while also being someone who previously was an agnostic skeptic who tried to find a materialistic explanation for the material reality.

 A materialist would not hold my view, because from their perspective, the Muhammadian is a deluded fool.
 But from a non-materialist perspective like the one I hold, the Muhammadian is a person who is convinced that his Deen of submission is the most accurate explanation of the non-material origin of reality.
+My opposition of their religion is simply based on my own direct experience of this reality, and by the rational means, by which I disagree with (1) some nuances of their theology, and (2) most of their laws and customs applicable within the material world which they justify on the basis of the former.

 ---